walidelnozahy/cloud/docs/index.md

 Visit Serverless Cloud Dashboard to see your services and instances, to define secrets and apply it to your instances and to check the logs and metrics of your instances via [cloud.serverless.com](https://cloud.serverless.com)
 ## Feedback

-Many parts of this are still experimental, so please keep that in mind when testing.
 Please log any issues and additional feedback can be sent to [cloud@serverless.com](mailto:cloud@serverless.com).